yongzhenlow/email-autocomplete/README.md

 When your user types in "user@gm", the plugin will suggest for e.g. "user@gmail.com", based on the first result from a list of predefined email domains.

 ![diagram](https://raw.github.com/yzlow/email-autocomplete/master/doc_assets/example.png)

+Press the tab-key, or simply click on the suggestion to automatically fill in the rest of the domain. (or tap on the suggestion for mobile users.)

 Installation
 ------------